ELVIS-Project/elvis-database/README.md

 ### Download files using 'download_files.py'

 First, run `download_files.py` to get all the symbolic files from ELVIS database.
 To do this, you need to (1) First create an account on [ELVIS database](https://database.elvisproject.ca), then provide your username and password when running the script.
 (2) In your working directory where the script is stored, a folder called `downloaded_files` will be created, and this is the place where all the downloaded files will be saved.
 (3) Run the script to download all the files.
-When running the script, it will download all the symbolic files with `.mid`, `.midi`, `.mei` and `.xml` (musicxml) extensions. `.midi` and `.mid` files will be stored under `downloaded_files` directory, and `.mei` will be stored under `downloaded_files/MEI` directory, and `.xml` will stored under `downloaded_files/XML` directory.
+When running the script, it will download all the symbolic files with `.mid`, `.midi`, `.mei` and `.xml` (musicxml) extensions. `.midi` and `.mid` files will be stored under `./downloaded_files/` directory, and `.mei` will be stored under `./downloaded_files/MEI/` directory, and `.xml` will stored under `./downloaded_files/XML/` directory.

+A log file, which records all the files that cannot be downloaded, is stored under `./downloaded_files/` directory, called `download_log.txt`.
+There is only one file which cannot be downloaded.

 ### Extracting features using 'feature_extraction_jsymbolic2.py'